rsous/omnifood/README.md

 ## Usage

-This project is just to showcase the results of my journey and small achievements in my front-end development learning process.
+To have access to the development environment:

+1. Use an IDE of your preference

 <!-- ROADMAP -->